ga4gh/data-security/AAI/AAIConnectProfile.md

 -   iss: MUST be able to be appended with .well-known/openid-configuration to get spec of broker.

--   sub: authenticated user unique identifier. email is suggested but another identifier may be used for privacy reasons.
+-   sub: authenticated user unique identifier. email is suggested but another identifier MAY be used for privacy reasons.

 -   idp: (optional) SHOULD contain the IDP the user used to auth with.
 Such as “Google”.
 This does not have to be unique and can be used just to help